Anglican Cistercians: Ewell Monastery (OC)

 In 1966, the Revd Fr Aelred Arnesen OC established the Ewell Monastery Cistercian community, located at West Malling in Kent, which came to receive official recognition by both the Church of England and the worldwide Cistercian Order within the Roman Catholic Church.
 Arnesan was the prior throughout the life of the monastery.
 The abbey buildings were constructed on the site of a former farm, with an ancient tithe barn being developed into the community chapel.
 The chapel still remains after the closure of the monastery and is a Grade II* listed building.
 The Cistercian Rule was never popular within 20th-century Anglicanism and the community never numbered more than five brothers, although these were often strengthened by temporary residents at the monastery from among the associates of the order.
 In 2004 the community shrank again leaving the prior as the only remaining member living under vows.
 The decision was taken to end the Cistercian experiment and the monastery was closed.
 Arnesen continued to live the religious life as a Cistercian solitary until his death, aged 96, on 7 January 2022.

 Order of Cistercians, Common Observance (OCCO)

 In the United States in 1981, a group of largely lay-led Anglicans sought to establish a Cistercian association.
-The original aim was to establish an association of Cistercian oblates under the care of the Benedictine Order, but the experiment developed into an unauthorised Cistercian community.
+The original aim was to establish an association of Cistercian oblates under the care of the Benedictine Order, but the experiment developed into a Cistercian community.
 Having not applied for formal recognition by the Anglican authorities, the order, now known as the Cistercian Order of the Holy Cross, and still using the post-nominal initials OCCO, has developed independently as a non-denominational Cistercian order.
 Although its origins are in the Anglican Communion, it is now independent of any denominational structure.
 Its headquarters are at Holy Cross Monastery in North Carolina, and it currently admits both first order (professed) members and oblates of both sexes.